Lavrov's talk of Hitler is 'unforgivable', says Israel

 Russian Chancellor countered Ukrainian President Volodymyr Zelensky and claimed that the Nazi leader had “Jewish blood”

 Israeli Foreign Minister Yair Lapid responded to Russian Chancellor Sergei Lavrov’s speech about Nazi leader Adolf Hitler.
-The statement was given to an Italian TV channel on Sunday (02.May.2022).
-At the time, Lavrov was asked how Russia is “denazifying” Ukraine if the country’s president, Volodymyr Zelensky, is Jewish.
+The statement was given to an Italian TV channel on Sunday (May 2, 2022).
+At the time, Lavrov was asked how Russia is doing “denazifying” Ukraine if the country’s president, Volodymyr Zelensky, is Jewish.
 To justify the accusations of Nazism against the Ukrainian president, Lavrov claimed that Hitler had “Jewish blood”.

 According to Lapid, Russian speech was “unforgivable and outrageous” and shows the lowest level of racism against the Jewish people.
 On Twitter, the Israeli chancellor said that the Russian’s statement is a “terrible historic mistake”.